 York, but initially encounters hostility when

-When we first see Bree at an audition she is sitting in a row with many other attractive women.
+When we see Bree at an audition she is sitting in a row with many other attractive women.
 A male casting agent goes up and down the line of women, rejecting them for just the way they appear, like a person going through a menu dismissing dishes to eat.
-We later are at therapy sessions, where Bree says that she has no power over being chosen for roles.
-But, when she “plays” the part of the prostitute, she calls the shots.
+We later are at therapy sessions, where Bree says that she has no power over being chosen for acting roles.
+But, when she “plays” the part of the sex worker, she calls the shots.
 She is allowed to act as the seductress, manipulating her clients.
-She does not get pleasure from the sex, but achieves enjoyment in the acting performance, which is more like a simulation of a powerful event.
+She does not get pleasure from the sex, but achieves enjoyment in the performance, which is more like a simulation of a powerful event.
 She appears to get real satisfaction in this escape from the “real” world.
-(Apparently Fonda did the therapy session scenes at the end of the filming so she could be deep into the character’s journey, improvising her lines with a real female psychiatrist).
-But, she admits to her therapist that she wants out of the hooker business, because it has become an addiction, and she realizes that she plays the sex roles that men have defined for her.
+(Apparently Fonda did the therapy session scenes at the end of the filming so she could be deep into the character’s journey, and she improvised her lines with a real female psychiatrist).
+But, she admits to her therapist that she wants out of the call girl business, because it has become an addiction, and she realizes that she plays the sex roles that men have defined for her.

 Bree has contempt for the “straight world,” because to her it is a hypocrisy, where men pretend to be upright and moral.
 She has seen the ugly underside of these pretenders in her profession.
 When she taunts Klute about what strange sexual practices he may really like, he tells her that she is acting “pathetic.”
 At first, she feels angry at him, probably because his decency shames her.
 He makes her bed, soothes her, and brings her cool compresses.
 One night, she goes to his basement apartment because she says she is afraid.
 She climbs into his bed, and they have sex.
 She later acts as if she has compromised him.
-She says don’t feel bad, because she never climaxes with a “John.”
-She demeans him by putting him into the category of one of her clients.
-She says don’t feel bad about “losing your virtue” with her, because in her pessimistic world, “everyone does.”
-She wants to bring him down to her level, so she can feel more at ease with her depravity, her shortcomings.
+She tells him not to feel bad, because she never climaxes with a “John.”
+She demeans him by putting him into the category of her clients.
+She says not to worry about “losing your virtue” with her, because in her pessimistic world, “everyone does.”
+She wants to bring him down to her level, so she can feel more at ease with her work in the depraved world where she earns her living.
 When Klute attacks her pimp, Frank Ligourin (Roy Scheider) after he says demeaning things about Bree, she tries to protect her pimp, going after Klute with scissors.
-This act shows what a threat Klute is to her lifestyle.
-She says to her therapist that she normally does not like being truly intimate with a man because she can be vulnerable, caring about another.
-There is comfort in numbness.
+This act shows what a threat the upstanding Klute is to her lifestyle.
+She says to her therapist that she normally does not like being truly intimate with a man because she can be vulnerable by caring about another.
+There is comfort in numbness for her.
 But, she likes being physical with Klute.
-He likes her even though he has seen her at her worse.
-Isn’t this part of what constitutes true affection?
+He accepts her even though he knows her job and has been caring when she has revealed her fear.

 Bree tells Klute about a man who beat her.
 She was given this client by another prostitute, Jane McKenna.
 Klute and Bree go to her pimp to find out more information.
 McKenna was jealous of Bree’s success and approval from Ligourin.
 So, she passed on the beater to Bree as a punishment.
 McKenna was later found dead, apparently by suicide.
-Klute and Bree then seek out another hooker friend, Arlyn Page (Dorothy Tristen).
+Klute and Bree then seek out another sex worker friend, Arlyn Page (Dorothy Tristen).
 She and her boyfriend are pathetic junkies.
-Bree starts to see her world through Klute’s eyes, and realizes the life that could be hers as she observes Page.
-The latter looks at the photo of the missing man, Tom Gruneman, and says he is not the beater, who was older.
+Bree starts to see her world through Klute’s eyes, and realizes her life could deteriorate as she observes Page (Klute sounds like "clue" and not only does that fit with his profession, he may be the clue to her finding her way to a new life).
+Page looks at the photo of the missing man, Tom Gruneman, and says he is not the beater, who was older.

 Sunday, July 12, 2015